Opentrons/Protocols/protocols/onsite-ganda-3/README.md

 * [Part 4](https://develop.protocols.opentrons.com/protocol/onsite-ganda-4)

 This portion adds three components to 30 uL samples as outlined in the rhAmpSeq manual.
-* 10X rhAmp PCR Panel - Forward Pool
+* Indexing PCR Primer i5, prepared in 96 well plate with i7 primer
-* 10X rhAmp PCR Panel - Reverse Pool
+* Indexing PCR Primer i7 prepared in 96 well plate with i5 primer
-* 4X rhAmpSeq Library Mix 1
+* 4X rhAmpSeq Library Mix 2

 Explanation of complex parameters below:
 * `Number of Samples`: How many samples are to be run, from 1 to 96